 (1) Documents the evaluations (see FWS Form 3-2286) for a sample audiometric report), and

-(2) Provides a record stating the employee’s hearing ability to both the employee and the employee’s Project Leader/Facility Manager/Supervisor.
+(2) Provides a record stating the employee’s hearing ability to both the employee and the employee’s Project Leader/supervisor.

 3.13 What happens if a medical professional identifies an STS?
 If the medical professional detects an STS (see section 3.6I), then:

 (1) Notifies the employee in writing within 21 days of determining the STS,

 (2) Notifies the employee’s Project Leader/supervisor in writing of the audiogram findings, and

 (3) Sends copies of the test results to the employee and the servicing Human Resources office.

 B. The employee must meet with his/her Project Leader/supervisor to discuss the issue with their audiogram.

 (1) Contact the Regional/HQ Safety office to discuss the issue with the employee’s audiogram, and

 (2) Provide the following information to a reviewing medical professional: